zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

     *   Its base stats (Attack, Health, Speed as printed on the card) remain unchanged.
     *   Its current Deployment Time (if any) continues to count down under the new controller.
 7. Action Queue & Fog of War:
-    *   When a creature is Recruited/Converted, any actions queued by its previous controller for the current turn are immediately cancelled.
-(Note: This cancellation happens before the Pre-Resolution Interference Phase if the recruitment itself resolves before that phase, or during it if the recruitment is a pre-set interference modifying control).
+    *   **Cancellation of Previous Controller's Queued Actions:** When a creature is Recruited/Converted, any actions queued by its *previous controller* for the current turn are **immediately cancelled** and removed from the Action Queue.
+The new controller does not inherit these actions, and they do not resolve.
-    *   The new controller may queue actions for it starting from their next turn's planning phase, or as otherwise specified by the recruiting effect.
+    *   **New Controller's Actions:** The new controller may queue new actions for the recruited/converted creature starting from their *next* planning phase, or as otherwise specified by the recruiting effect (e.g., an effect might state "Recruit target creature.
+It may act this turn.").
+This provides the new controller an opportunity to integrate the creature into their strategy or react to its state.
-    *   Its visibility status concerning concealment (e.g., if it was `Concealed` or "Undercover") is maintained unless the recruiting effect states otherwise or is overridden by another status like `Revealed` or `Compromised`.
+    *   **"Time Bomb" Archetype:** The "time bomb" strategy, where a player gives a creature detrimental attributes and then passes it to an opponent, is achieved through persistent means such as:
+        *   Negative status effects (e.g., Bleeding, Doomed, Cursed) that remain on the creature.
+        *   Inherent passive abilities on the creature that are detrimental to its controller (e.g., "OnTurnEnd: Your controller takes 1 damage").
+        *   Effects that trigger upon the creature entering a new slot (e.g., "OnEnterSlot: Apply Suppressed 1 to adjacent friendly creatures").
+        The cancellation of previously queued actions means the "time bomb" relies on the creature's inherent state and abilities, not on lingering commands from its old master.
+    *   **Concealment Status After Control Change:** If the recruited/converted creature has the `Concealed` status effect or an inherent "Undercover" ability:
+        *   These attributes are maintained on the creature.
+        *   However, the concealment now benefits the *new controller*.
+Actions queued for this creature by its new controller will appear as `Concealed Actions` (i.e., "hidden/obscured" or '???') to the new controller's opponents (including the creature's original owner).
+The new controller sees their own queued actions for this creature normally.
+        *   Essentially, the creature's clandestine nature now serves its current master.
+Any `Revealed` or `Compromised` status effects also continue to apply relative to the creature's new controller and their opponents.
+    *   **Important Note on Action Persistence:** All actions queued during a turn must resolve within that turn.
+Actions are never carried over from one turn to the next in the Action Queue.

 V. Game Design Philosophy & Balancing